Learn how to protect yourself and your children from injury while enjoying these winter sports.

 The good news is that many ice sports injuries can be prevented.
 Here are some common ones and how to avoid them.

 Research suggests that figure skating injuries are on the rise, with single skaters more at risk for overuse injuries, due to increasingly difficult jumps and longer training sessions; pairs skaters are more at risk for traumatic injuries, due to throwing and lifting.

-“Common injuries that arise from figure skating are categorized into traumatic and overuse injuries,” says Frank Petrigliano, MD, an orthopaedic surgeon and sports medicine expert at Keck Medicine of USC and head team physician for the Los Angeles Kings hockey team.
+“Common injuries that arise from figure skating are categorized into traumatic and overuse injuries,” says Frank Petrigliano, MD, an orthopedic surgeon and sports medicine expert at Keck Medicine of USC and head team physician for the Los Angeles Kings hockey team.
 “Overuse injuries include stress fractures, tendonitis, muscle strains, knee pain (jumper’s knee) and ‘skate bite,’ which is a skin rash and tendon pain along the top of the foot and the ankle.
 Most of these injuries are the result of overtraining and poor technique.”

 In addition to skate bite, boots can cause a bony growth on the heel called “pump bump” or Haglund’s deformity, which affects almost half of all figure skaters.
 It occurs when boots are too wide in the back and the heel repeatedly slides up and down against the boot.